jaredhanson/passport-openidconnect/README.md

 app.get('/login', passport.authenticate('openidconnect'));
 ```

-The second route processes the authentication response, when the OP redirects
+The second route processes the authentication response and logs the user in,
-the user back to the app:
+when the OP redirects the user back to the app:

 ```js
 app.get('/cb',